softwarefactory-project/sf-docs/docs/user/submitpatches.rst

 Make and commit your change ...........................

-Modify your local code in some fashion.
-At any time, you can see the changes you made by
+Edit your local code.
+At any time, you can see the changes you made with

 .. code-block:: bash